cheat/cheat/README.md

 tar -cjvf /path/to/foo.tgz /path/to/foo/
 ```

-To see what cheatsheets are availble, run `cheat` with no arguments.
+To see what cheatsheets are available, run `cheat` with no arguments.

 Note that, while `cheat` was designed primarily for *nix system administrators,
 it is agnostic as to what content it stores.
 If you would like to use `cheat`